The Wikipedia entry for "metaprogramming" defines it as:

 Dynamic method dispatching

-The actual code that does this is surprisingly small and terse, thanks to Ruby’s support for dynamic method dispatch via method_missing.
+.
 If you define this method in one of your classes, all messages sent to that object that are not statically defined get rerouted to the handler you’ve defined.
 At the time of writing, Blanket’s method missing reads as such:

-Calling any undefined method on a Blanket::Wrapper object will return a new instance wrapped with the current URL.
+object will return a new instance wrapped with the current URL.
 The fact that these objects are, for all intents and purposes, immutable is an aspect that greatly lowers the complexity of the program, but that is enough material for another post ☺.

-This class currently spans around 90 LOC, with most of it dedicated to private helper methods.
-The Wrapper class contains five other public methods though: the RESTful request actions.
+class contains five other public methods though: the RESTful request actions.
 These, however, are not statically defined in the code either, they are generated at runtime.

 Code that writes code

-Ruby objects have another very useful method for metaprogramming called define_method.
+.
 This allows you to define methods in your class at runtime, as if out of thin air.
 To generate the request actions Blanket defines a small private "macro" (heavy quotes around that as Ruby does not really support macros, this just makes it look like one):

-The request method is where the actual HTTP request happens, so this macro is just a way to conveniently add all of the similar request actions at runtime.
+method is where the actual HTTP request happens, so this macro is just a way to conveniently add all of the similar request actions at runtime.
 Here’s how all the relevant methods are added:

 Classes can be dynamic too!

-While developing Exception raising support, I came across a fun problem: I wanted to expose specific Blanket::Exception classes for well known HTTP status codes such as 400, 404, 500, you get the drift.
-This would make capturing and handling different types of exceptions easier.
+While developing Exception raising support, I came across a fun problem: I wanted to expose specific Blanket::Exception

 One could surely just type all this code in, but there are about 60 well-known status codes and I don’t really enjoy repetitive tasks that much.
 Let’s take a map of status codes, using the code as a key and the value as it’s meaning in a human readable format:

-Let’s get on to the fun part: generating Blanket::Exception subclasses for each of these!
+Let’s get on to the fun part: generating Blanket::Exception

 There are a few things happening here.
-For each code/message pair, we’re creating a new Class inheriting from Exception, defining a method in it, setting it as a constant and finally, adding it to another map, EXCEPTIONS_MAP.
-This last step allows to raise a new 500 Exception like this:
+For each code/message pair, we’re creating a new Class inheriting from Exception

 Because we also defined each of these exceptions as a constant, you could also do this directly: